chadwcarlson/action-testing/README.md

 - a better test that doesn't depend on an update occuring
 - Make everything depend on passing tests
 - Make test multi-env (https://github.com/platformsh/config-reader-nodejs/blob/master/.github/workflows/quality-assurance.yaml)
-- handling for when there are no updates (randomly no updates)
+- handling for when there are no updates (randomly no updates) - ONLY UPDATE ON ODD DAYS
 - re-add `working/branch.yaml` cron
 - setup auto-merging, requires config change and auto approval.